 The plasma deemed “rich” is then put into a syringe and injected into the areas of your scalp that have lost hair.

-Now for the million-dollar question.
-Does PRP for hair restoration work?
+Now for the Million-Dollar Question.
+Does PRP for Hair Restoration Works?

 A 2019 clinical study conducted by the International Journal of Women’s Dermatology reported that PRP continues to be a “promising” treatment for hair loss.
 While results will differ depending on each individual person and the time in which they spend undergoing treatments, there will ultimately be a change in the appearance of their hair line.